wizardishungry/jonwillia.ms/_posts/2019-12-22-conditional-gomock-mockgen.md

 ```

 On my fairly large project, this reduces many generate runs from the order of 45 seconds to 2 or 3 seconds.

+(The above code sample probably works in source mode, but has been contrived for simplicity.)